webfx-demos/.github/profile/README.md

 ## Additional demos

 This table lists all WebFX demos (featured demos + a few additional demos) with links to their source code.
-Demos with a ⭐ are single source file demos, so you can just browse the Java file.
+Demos with a ⭐ are single source file demos, so you can just browse the Java file to see the source code.
 For all demos, you can also check out the repository, and rebuild each platform runtime on your local machine (instructions given in the [documentation](https://docs.webfx.dev/#_building_your_application)).
-These repositories also contain a GitHub workflow to build all clients for all platforms.
+These repositories also contain a GitHub workflow to build all clients for all platforms in one go.

 <div align="center">